davedarko/davedarkocom/content/new_blog/20180904134042_EN_social_media_addiction.md

 Now I turned to procrastinating, mainly cleaning up stuff and cook my lunch.
 Not necessarily a bad thing though, since this means I do stuff I would normally not consider doing.
 Having not payed immensely for food makes me happy, although it's not even a pizza.
 Trying to find my highs in accomplishing goals and chores today.

 Whenever I read something in a support group and decide it's nothing I can help with, I turn to check on every social media site again.
+Funny how time perception works, I was focused for 15 minutes and it felt like 1 1/2 hour.
+I found a bug and fixed it - time to do some more cleaning.

+Resume at the end of the day: pretty happy, noticeably more time on my hand, I even started a course on babble to learn Italian (after work of course!).
+Tomorrow I will get up early to do go to the gym.